5 ways to configure how the Windows 10 Search works

 These are all the settings you can change for how Windows 10 Search works.
 Is there anything you would want to add to them, or do you believe that they're more than enough?
 Also, if you need help with Search in Windows 10, or if you have something to add to this guide, don't hesitate to leave a comment.

-Discover: Productivity Personalization Recommended System and Security Tutorials Windows
+Discover: Productivity Personalization Recommended System Tutorials Windows